-During 2016, we paid our non-employee directors the following fees in cash: (1) \$500 or \$1,500 for each Board meeting attended telephonically or in person, respectively, (2) \$500 for each Committee meeting attended, (3) \$2,500 for serving on the Audit Committee and \$2,500 for serving as the Audit Committee Chair and (4) \$1,000 for serving on the Compensation Committee and \$1,000 for serving as the Compensation Committee Chair.
+During 2017, we paid our non-employee directors the following fees in cash: (1) \$30,000 annual retainer fee, (2) \$60,000 cash in lieu of Restricted Stock Units1, (3) a \$5,000 retainer for those directors serving on the Audit Committee and a \$10,000 retainer for the Audit Committee Chair, (4) a \$4,000 retainer for those directors for serving on the Compensation Committee and a \$7,500 retainer for the Compensation Committee Chair, (4) a \$2,500 retainer for those directors serving on the Nominating and Corporate Governance Committee and a \$5,000 retainer for the Nominating and Corporate Governance Committee Chair.

 Messrs.
-Wang and Kirsch and Ms. Butkevich served as our Chief Executive Officer and Ms. Jones served as our President during 2016.
+Wang, Song and Kirsch and Ms. Jones served as our executive officers during 2017.
 As executive officers, these individuals are not compensated for their service as directors.

-The following table details the total compensation earned by the Company's non-employee directors in 2016:
+The following table details the total compensation earned by the Company's non-employee directors in 2017: